-Look, I’m fully aware that it is such a cliche to be like, “this book hooks you from chapter one and doesn’t let go…” and I hateeeeee cliches so much.
-But honestly, this book does actually hook you from the first chapter and I want you to know, as much as I hate that phrase in reviews, it’s completely true here.
+Look, I’m fully aware that it is such a cliché to be like, “this book hooks you from chapter one and doesn’t let go…” and I hate clichés so much.
+But honestly, this book does actually hook you from the first chapter and I want you to know, as much as I hate that phrase in reviews, it’s completely fucking true here.
 When that woman wakes up and her baby is crying and…

 I’m not a mother, so I don’t completely know that level of fear, but I imagine it would be similar to if my dog was doing his hurt-cry in a different room of the house in the middle of the night and I was home alone.
 I love that dog.

 This book is exceptionally researched.
 Gardiner does an expert job of explaining profiling terms and psychological terms without sounding like a textbook or going over a layman’s head.
 But she also brings you into the killer’s thought process and motivations without making the killer’s POV a prominent part of the novel.
 We are strictly moving through this story, learning and figuring out the killer, just as the profilers are, which I personally thought was a refreshing take.
 I’m not a huge fan of killer POV chapters because they are never original or emotionally fulfilling.
 You can tell they were written by non-serial killers, you know?

 Like I get it, he had a bad mommy and now all women need to be punished as per almost every serial killer ever, blah blah blah.
 Kill about it, bitch.